 Rule 1) Send one data packet at a time.

-Rule 2) Send next packet only after receiving acknowledgement for previous.
+Rule 2) Send the next packet only after receiving acknowledgement for the previous.

-Rule 1) Send acknowledgement after receiving and consuming of data packet.
+Rule 1) Send acknowledgement after receiving and consuming a data packet.

 Rule 2) After consuming packet acknowledgement need to be sent (Flow Control)